Rapptz/discord.py/docs/api.rst

 .. class:: StoreApplicationState

-    Represents the commerce application state of a :class:`Application`.
+    Represents the commerce application state of an :class:`Application`.

     .. versionadded:: 2.0